SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 To test the entire scenario, have a look at the [the `taxa new spp.txt` file in the the Darwin Core Archive package](https://treatment.plazi.org/GgServer/dwca/FFA0AE675753FFF9FFC5FFF1FFA9530C.zip) from Plazi.
 Columns not recognized by the importer will be ignored.

 **Note** there is a different file in the DwC-A pkg that links the page numbers for each new taxon name.
 With some work, we could adjust the importer to
-a) add a source
+- add a source
-b) add a citation for that name inside that source
+- add a citation for that name inside that source
-c) OR match on an existing source AND
+- OR match on an existing source AND
-d) add a page number citation for the name being imported
+- add a page number citation for the name being imported
+- and we could link to images (figures) that Plazi has deposited in Zenodo

 Meanwhile, you can use `Citations by Source` to add source page numbers in TW.